WolframResearch/WolframClientForPython/docs/intro.rst

 Deserialize
 -----------

-The library can parse a WXF binary input and return Python objects from it.
+The library can parse a :wl:WXF binary input and return Python objects from it.
-The function :func:`~wolframclient.deserializers.binary_deserialize` can deserialize any WXF input into standard Python objects and, eventually Numpy arrays.
+The function :func:`~wolframclient.deserializers.binary_deserialize` can deserialize any :wl:WXF input into standard Python objects and, eventually Numpy arrays.
 Note that Numpy is not mandatory as long as no numeric array is encountered.

     >>> from wolframclient.serializers import export
     >>> from wolframclient.deserializers import binary_deserialize